 The details of conservation of energy technology absorption foreign exchange earningsand outgo are annexed herewith.
 (Ref.
 "Annexure-C")

 The Company has been employing about 20 women employees in various cadres within thefactory premises.
 The Company has constituted an Anti-harassment Policy in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
 An Internal Complaint Committee has also been set up to redresscomplaints received regularly.
 All female employees are covered under the policy.
-Nocomplaints are received from any employee during the FY 2016-17 and hence no complaintsare outstanding as on March 31 2017 for redressal.
+Nocomplaints are received from any employee during the financial year 2017-18 and hence nocomplaints are outstanding as on March 31 2018 for redressal.

 Your Company does not have any subsidiary / subsidiaries within the meaning of theCompanies Act 2013.

 The Company has not accepted any fixed deposits and accordingly no amount wasoutstanding as on the date of the Balance Sheet.